cloud-gov/product/DeliveryProcess.md

 - Discussed by the team and implementation sketched (use more checklists here)
 - The scope of the work is easily doable in a few days (else split it!)
 - Any authn/authz and data persistence points are discussed and requirements are addressed via Acceptance Criteria (eg "Authenticate using [18F GitHub org|login.cloud.gov]" or "Any ephemeral data resulting from usage is backed up/recoverable")
-- The team has completed a security impact analyses of the changes proposed by this story
+- The team has completed a security impact analysis of the changes proposed by this story
 - There's a communication plan for any user-visible changes which require their attention/action

 #### Ready